2022 Emmy Nominee for Outstanding Entertainment News Program

 Rachel formerly co-hosted ESPN Radio’s “Football Frenzy,” “GTL,” and “Game Night” and the NFL’s Amazon Prime show “The Drive.”
 She has also hosted her own “Bachelor” segment on “Strahan, Sara & Keke,” and was a frequent contributor to “The Steve Harvey Show,” even hosting his special “Love Elevated.”

 She has worked as a collegiate basketball sideline reporter for Conference USA and Stadium.
 Prior to sideline reporting, Rachel worked for the Milwaukee Bucks, Inc., the National Basketball Association, the National Sports Law Institute, Rice University Compliance Department, the University of Texas at Austin’s Media Relations Department, and Capital Sports and Entertainment.

-Rachel has made appearances on numerous television networks and contributed to sports television and radio shows, including CNN, HLN, ABC, ESPN, NBC, LHN, “E!
-News,” Bravo, “Strahan & Sara,” “The Real,” “SC6,” “The Wendy Williams Show,” “Tom Joyner Morning Show,” “Sister Circle” (TV One), “DirectTV Fantasy Zone,” “Good Morning America,” “Live with Kelly and Ryan,” “Ryan Seacrest Morning Show,” “The Steve Harvey Show,” “Jimmy Kimmel Live!”
-“The Ellen DeGeneres Show,” “Dateline,” “Good Morning Texas,” and many more.
+Rachel has made appearances on numerous television networks and contributed to sports television and radio shows, including: CNN, HLN, ABC, ESPN, NBC, LHN, E!
+News, Bravo, “Strahan & Sara,” “Access Hollywood,” “Entertainment Tonight,” “The Real,” “SC6,” “The Wendy Williams Show,” “The Tom Joyner Morning Show,” “Sister Circle” (TV One), “DirectTV Fantasy Zone,” “Good Morning America,” “Live with Kelly and Ryan,” “The Ryan Seacrest Morning Show,” “The Steve Harvey Show,” “Jimmy Kimmel Live!,” “The Ellen DeGeneres Show,” “Dateline,” “Good Morning Texas,” and many more.